bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/script-step.rst

    .. warning::

-      Use this possiblity with caution!
-In this case you as process developer are reponsible that only authorized users can reach this Script Step in the process.
+      Use this feature with caution!
+As the process developer you need to make sure that only authorized users can reach this Script Step in the process.

 .. |image0| image:: /_images/process-elements/script-step.png